osohq/oso/docs/why-oso.rst

 - Any of the above steps may have produced multiple outcomes.
 If so, go back and try the next alternative.

-In imperative programming, the equivalent to the search algorithm will typically be the manual unrolling of the search algorithm AKA nested if statements:
+In imperative programming, the programmer will be performing the equivalent of these steps manually, typically with nested if statements:

 .. code-block:: python